MML Probabilistic Principal Component Analysis: Introduction

-The probabilistic principal component model as described suffers from identifiability constraints~\citep{AndersonRubin56,LawleyMaxwell71}.
+The probabilistic principal component model suffers from identifiability constraints~\cite{AndersonRubin56,LawleyMaxwell71}.
 A key reason for this is that the latent factors affect the likelihood function only through their outer product ${\bf A} {\bf A}^\prime$, which implies that an estimate of the factors can only be determined up to a rotation.
-To ensure the model is not over parametarised, the maximum number of latent factors to be estimated cannot exceed
+To ensure that the matrix ${\bf A}{\bf A}^\prime$ is identifiable asymptotically, the eigenvalues of ${\bf A}^\prime {\bf A}$ must be uniformly bounded away from both zero and infinity as $N \to \infty$; this is known as the pervasive assumption~(see, for example, \cite{FanEtAl16}).
+Additionally, to ensure the PCA model is not overparameterised, the maximum number of latent factors to be estimated cannot exceed

-see \citep{Beal03} (pp. 108) for details.
-For example, when $K = 4,5,6$ we have $J_\text{MAX} = 1, 2, 3$, respectively. \citet{TippingBishop99} showed how to interpret standard PCA model in a probabilistic framework and obtained maximum likelihood estimates of the latent factors and residual variance.
+see \cite{Beal03} (pp. 108) for details.
+For example, when $K = 4,5,6$ we have $J_\text{MAX} = 1, 2, 3$, respectively.
+Tipping and Bishop~\cite{TippingBishop99} showed how to interpret standard PCA model in a probabilistic framework and obtained maximum likelihood estimates of the latent factors and residual variance.

+There exists a large volume of literature on PCA (e.g., \cite{JolliffeCadima16}), and Bayesian PCA (e.g., \cite{SmidlQuinn07,SobczykEtAl17,NirwanBertschinger19}) models.
+An important decision for effective PCA is estimating how many principal components should be included in the model (see, for example, \cite{Minka07,AhnHorenstein13,BaiEtAl18,HungEtAl22,HongEtAl23}).
+Retaining only a few principal components may result in a loss of information while using more principal components than necessary will weaken the overall signal strength.
+If the sample size is large, or we consider the asymptotic regime as $N \to \infty$ with $K$ fixed, the eigenvalues of the sample covariance matrix $\delta_j$ converge almost surely to the population eigenvalues, $\delta_j \xrightarrow{\text{a.s.}} \lambda_j$.
+The noise eigenvalues of the sample covariance matrix converge to the same residual variance $\sigma^2$ with probability one.
+In contrast, the $j$-th signal eigenvalue converges to $(\sigma^2 + \lambda_j)$ with probability one.
+However, when the sample size is small to moderate, the sample noise eigenvalues tend to have large variance and can be significantly different from each other (see, for example, \cite{KritchmanNadler08}).